Jenna Dewan Chops Her Hair Off After Split From Channing Tatum

 Prinz Chan and princesses Jenna ❤️ . . . . @jennadewan @channingtatum @channingtatum @jennadewan #handsome #hottie???? #sèxy #hotashell #channingtatum #jennadewan #jennadewantatum #channingjenna???????? #lovely #loveyou #magicmike #magicmikexxl #mylife #models#stripper#producer#dancers#actor#actress

 As to whether Dewan wanted to make a statement about her new-found follicle independence or not, hairstylist Chad Wood gifted her with the epitome of glamor in the way of the stylish and classy bob.
 Fans took to social media to praise the cut and her shimmery barbie-doll makeup when he posted the photo of his work to his Instagram account.
-Chad Wood is also responsible for the locks of celebrities such as Jessica Alba, Bella Hadid and Mila Kunis.
+Chad Wood is also responsible for the locks of celebrities such as Jessica Alba, Bella Hadid, and Mila Kunis.
 Jenna Dewan and Mila Kunis both sported Chad Wood’s smooth keratin-creations at the 2018 Billboard Music Awards.

 Dewan Tatum showed off her new look and confidence on the red carpet during yesterday’s Billboard Music Awards.
 She also rocked a strapless black dress with metal studs and fringe decor while doing it.
 The newly-single star was captured on camera dancing at the event and seemed to be enjoying herself in between posing for photos.